athena-framework/website/docs/getting_started/README.md

 Run `shards install`.
 This will install Athena and its required dependencies.

+NOTE: Until https://github.com/crystal-lang/crystal/issues/12790 is resolved, you will need to manually install `pcre2` as it is not yet included with a native Crystal install.
+Check with your OS's package manager for the name of the required package.

 ## Usage

 Athena has a goal of being easy to start using for simple use cases, while still allowing flexibility/customizability for larger more complex use cases.